 Data Sharing Practices

 Continuing my inquiry on scholarly collaboration, I have shifted my focus from scholars’ general information sharing to data sharing in data curation.
 My dissertation project investigates the determining factors and motivations of scholars’ data-sharing practices, especially those dealing with qualitative data in social sciences.
 While current data centers and research still lack large-scale user studies on qualitative data practices, I will be conducting a case study on the world’s largest primary data archive of social science research, maintained by the Interuniversity Consortium for Political and Social Research (ICPSR).
 The ultimate goal of my dissertation study is to provide a solution that involves facts, motives, insights, and guidance for facilitating the research workflow of social science scholars in terms of data curation, archiving and data sharing.

 [B.01] He.
-D. & Jeng, W. (forthcoming).
-Scholarly collaboration on social web.
+D. & Jeng, W. (2016).
+Scholarly Collaboration on the Academic Social Web.
 Synthesis Lectures on Information Concepts, Retrieval, and Services.
-Morgan & Claypool Publishers.
+Morgan & Claypool Publishers. [pdf]

 [J.04] Jeng, W., DesAutels, S., He, D., & Li, L. (in press).
 Information exchange on an academic social networking site: A multi-discipline comparison on ResearchGate Q&A. To appear in Journal of the Association for Information Science and Technology.[arXiv]

 [J.03] Mattern, E, Jeng, W., He, D., Lyon, L., & Brenner, A. (2015).
 Using participatory design and visual narrative inquiry to investigate researchers’ data challenges and recommendations for library research data services.
 Program: electronic library and information systems.
 49(4): 408-423.